MugilCodes/DataSpark-Illuminating-Insights-for-Global-Electronics/README.md

 ##  Data Cleaning Steps

-Performed using Python in `data_cleaning.py` and Jupyter:
+Performed using Python in `EDA_Analysis.ipynb` and VSCode:

 - Removed duplicates and null values
 - Standardized date formats and column names